552020/ic-1inch/scripts/mechanical-turk/mechanical-turk-real-token-testing-guide.md

 - [ ] Tokens actually transfer from maker to escrow
 - [ ] Escrow canister holds real tokens
-- [ ] Tokens transfer from escrow to resolver on claim
+- [ ] Tokens transfer from escrow to taker on claim
 - [ ] Tokens refund to original locker on timeout
 - [ ] Balance checking works correctly
 - [ ] Error handling for insufficient balance works